marcglasberg/bdd_framework/README.md

 ## 12. Plugin support

-If you use the IntelliJ IDE, the BDD Framework package is supported by a plugin called
+If you use the IntelliJ IDE, you may install the
 <a href="https://plugins.jetbrains.com/plugin/21898-marcelo-s-flutter-dart-essentials">Marcelo's
-Flutter Dart Essentials</a>.
+Flutter Dart Essentials</a> plugin to support the BDD Framework package.

 <div style="text-align: center;">
    <img src="https://raw.githubusercontent.com/marcglasberg/bdd_framework/main/example/lib/images/plugin.png" width="640" alt="plugin"/>